aidanvidal/HumanBenchmark/README.md

 The Number Memory game is still a WIP.

-When attempting to run these you must change the game border manually as every screen is different.
+When attempting to run these you must change the game border manually as every monitor is different.

+by Aidan V